DanielNijkamp/PVB/README.md

 # PVB

-This repository contains the code and wiki that has documentation about the project. exam for team 05
+This repository contains the code and a wiki that contains documentation about the project. exam for team 05

 # Table of contents:
 * [`Project description`](#Project-Description)